The Girl with the Dragon Tattoo (2011 film): Soundtrack

 Fincher recruited Reznor and Ross to produce the score; aside from their successful collaboration on The Social Network, the duo had worked together on albums from Nine Inch Nails' later discography.
 They dedicated much of the year to work on the film, as they felt it would appeal to a broad audience.
-Akin to his efforts in The Social Network, Reznor experiments with acoustics and blends them with elements of electronic music, resulting in a forbidding atmosphere.
+Akin to his efforts in The Social Network, Reznor experiments with acoustics and blends them with elements of electronic music, resulting in a foreboding atmosphere.
 "We wanted to create the sound of coldness—emotionally and also physically," he asserted, "We wanted to take lots of acoustic instruments [...] and transplant them into a very inorganic setting, and dress the set around them with electronics."

 Even before viewing the script, Reznor and Ross opted to use a redolent approach to creating the film's score.
 After discussing with Fincher the varying soundscapes and emotions, the duo spent six weeks composing.
 "We composed music we felt might belong," stated the Nine Inch Nails lead vocalist, "and then we'd run it by Fincher, to see where his head's at and he responded positively.
 He was filming at this time last year and assembling rough edits of scenes to see what it feels like, and he was inserting our music at that point, rather than using temp music, which is how it usually takes place, apparently."
 Finding a structure for the soundtrack was arguably the most strenuous task.
 "We weren't working on a finished thing, so everything keeps moving around, scenes are changing in length, and even the order of things are shuffled around, and that can get pretty frustrating when you get precious about your work.
 It was a lesson we learned pretty quickly of, 'Everything is in flux, and approach it as such.
 Hopefully it’ll work out in the end.'"